smokeyblues/smokeyblues/README.md

 My name is Aaron and I build serverless applications on AWS using [SST](https://sst.dev/).

 I am currently working on a storytelling game.
 Kind of like [Rocksmith](https://www.ubisoft.com/en-us/game/rocksmith/plus) for Filmmakers and a [first-person shooter](https://store.steampowered.com/category/action_fps/) for visual cinematographers.
+If you would like to learn more please sign up for the [mailing list](https://www.indiegogo.com/projects/nanowrit-labs-the-storyteller-s-laboratory/coming_soon).

 I am also available to help you with your projects.
 Feel free to reach out.